-Sue Willgoss (Chair of Operations) Brian Devine (Chair of Trustees)
+Sue Willgoss (Chair of Trustees)

+Brian Devine (Management Committee)

 Suffolk Parent Carer Forum will attend relevant safeguarding boards and forums on behalf of the organisation and will bring back information regarding new developments.
 The Safeguarding Advisors will ensure the management committee are made aware of any safeguarding concerns and will also take responsibility for ensuring that all staff and volunteers have been appropriately trained in relation to safeguarding.